tapfortap/Documentation/getting-started.md

-# Introduction #
+# Getting started

-This guide will walk you through the process of integrating the Tap for Tap SDK into your application.
+Let's walk you through the process of integrating the Tap for Tap SDK into your application.

 ##  1. Sign Up & Grab Your API Key